Hansloth/RISC-V_Assembler/README.md

 Limitations:
 >* Please only input decimal numbers to I-type instructions
->* Only work on R,S,I type instructions
+>* Only work with R, S, I type instructions

 ## Sample Inputs and Outputs:
 Example 1 ( R-Type Instructions ):